 He is a member of the Malaysian Institute of Accountants, a member of the Australia Society of Certified Practising Accountants, a member of the Association of Taxation and Management Accountants, a fellow member of the Taxation Institute of Australia and an associate member of the Australian Computer Society.

 In 1994-2000, he was the Finance & Administration Manager of Gemtech Resources Berhad.
 In 2000-2013, he was the Director of Genesis Square Sdn.
 Bhd., a private limited company.

-Mr. Sia is the Chairman of the Audit & Risk Management Committee and a member of the Remuneration Committee and the Nominating Committee.
+Mr. Sia is also the Chairman of the Audit & Risk Management Committee and a member of the Remuneration Committee and the Nominating Committee.

-Mr. Sia has attended all the five (5) Board Meetings held during the financial year ended 29 February 2020.
+Mr. Sia has attended all the four (4) Board Meetings held during the financial year ended 28 February 2021.

-13 PROFILE OF THE BOARD OF DIRECTORS (CONT'D)
+PROFILE OF THE BOARD OF DIRECTORS (CONT'D)

-Agŧ \$ 9 OMAR BIN MOHAMED SAID 38 MALE A MALAYSIAN
+OMAR BIN MOHAMED SAID

 Appointed to the Board as an Independent Non-Executive Director of the Company on 7 October 2003.
 He holds a Hon.
 Bachelor of Management (Accounting and Finance) degree from University of Manchester Institute of Science & Technology.
 Upon graduation, he was attached with Ernst & Young from 2003- 2006.
 Currently he is the Managing Director of a local company specialising in downstream retail oil and gas.
 He is the Non-Independent Non-Executive Director of Turbo Mech Berhad, a company listed on the Main Market of Bursa Malaysia Securities Berhad.

 Encik Omar is the Chairman of the Nominating Committee and a member of the Audit & Risk Management Committee and the Remuneration Committee.

-He has attended all the five (5) Board Meetings held during the financial year ended 29 February 2020.
+He has attended all the four (4) Board Meetings held during the financial year ended 28 February 2021.